Extensive entanglement between coupled Tomonaga-Luttinger liquids in and out of equilibrium: Results: Entanglement and mutual information after coherent splitting

-while the phase-density correlations vanish \tm{(see e.g. Refs \cite{foini2015non, van2021josephson} for more theoretically systematic derivations)}.
-Here, $r$ is the squeezing parameter, introduced to take into account fluctuation due to technical noise from finite-time splitting \cite{maussang2010enhanced, berrada2013integrated, kuhnert2013multimode}, or squeezing enhancement accessible in recent experiments \cite{zhang2024squeezing, max2024quantum}.
-Following the beam splitter argument, the symmetric fluctuation is modelled as thermal with a temperature equal to the condensate before the splitting, and uncorrelated with those in the antisymmetric sector.
-We remark that although there have been many experimental works on relaxation after coherent splitting, the precise control and characterization of the initial state is a subject of ongoing research \cite{michael2019from, kuriatnikov2025fastcoherentsplittingboseeinstein, van2021josephson}.
+while the phase-density correlations vanish (see \ref{appdxC} for a more theoretically systematic derivation).
+Here, $r$ is the number squeezing parameter, previously used as one of the key global parameters for probing squeezing in 1D gases (denoted $\xi_N$ in Refs.~\cite{zhang2024squeezing, berrada2013integrated, kuriatnikov2025fastcoherentsplittingboseeinstein, geiger2014local}).
+The symmetric fluctuation is modeled as thermal with a temperature equal to the condensate before the splitting, and uncorrelated with those in the antisymmetric sector.
+The case where the system is initialized in the ground state before the splitting can be recovered by setting temperature to zero.
+We remark that the precise control and characterization of the initial correlation after coherent splitting is a subject of ongoing research \cite{michael2019from, kuriatnikov2025fastcoherentsplittingboseeinstein, van2021josephson}.

 In Subsec. \ref{subsec:init_corr} we will study the logarithmic negativity and the mutual information immediately after the coherent splitting ($t = 0$).
 Then, in Subsec. \ref{subsec:relaxation}, we discuss how the conservation of mutual information constrains relaxation toward a prethermalized state ($t>0$) \cite{gring2012relaxation, geiger2014local, langen2013local}.